Bryan Rabin: Rabin produced Warner Brothers Records worldwide release party for Madonna's Music album in 2000. This event was held at a Koreatown discotheque. Bryan went on to found the event production company Rabin Rodgers Inc. and produced additional events for clients such as Christian Dior, Vogue, Vanity Fair, Armani, Dolce & Gabbana, Paul Smith, Volkswagen, Oscar De La Renta, MOCA, and Gwen Stefani. Back to club promoting

-In April 2016, Rabin and Bravin launched the first night of Giorgio's Chapter 2 - The New Sound at mmhmmm.
+In April 2016, Rabin launched the first night of Giorgio's Chapter 2 - The New Sound at mmhmmm.

-Rabin and Bravin brought Giorgio’s to Palm Springs for a one-night pop-up event in 2018.
+Rabin brought Giorgio’s to Palm Springs for a one-night pop-up event in 2018.
 Rabin announced plans to relocate Giorgio’s after the Standard’s closure in 2021.

+In April 2023, Rabin reopened Giorgio’s in a new location in Hollywood at Grandmaster Recorders.